hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

     * reset-appliance (reset ssh keys and students credentials on appliance
     * cleanup-\[WKSHP-NAME].sh (takes care of cleanup some workshop's specifics)
     * reset-\[WKSHP-NAME].sh (reset of the workshop's appliance, docker compose down of a container for instance)
 * A set of variables to be leveraged by the notebooks.
 These variables are to be set in yml format.
-They will be parsed at deployment times to set student ids, appliance IP addresses, and other relevant parameters like ports, simulated hardware information for instance.
+They will be parsed at deployment time to set student ids, appliance IP addresses, and other relevant parameters like ports, or simulated hardware information

-Whenever all the scripts are functional and that the necessary actions have been performed both on backend and frontend servers, some functional tests can conducted using cli and later webui as described earlier for the simple workshop example.
+Whenever all the scripts are functional and that the necessary actions have been performed both on backend and frontend servers, some functional tests can be conducted using cli and later webui as described earlier for the simple workshop example.

-* From the cli on the jupyterhub server:
+Testing the workshop:

-  * one can leverage the wod-test-action.sh script to test a workshop lifecycle action from deployment (CREATE) to cleanup, rest or purge.
+  * one can leverage the wod-test-action.sh script to test a workshop lifecycle action from deployment (CREATE) to CLEANUP, RESET, or PURGE.

     ```
     dev@dev3:~$ wod-test-action.sh